-- 1) Duration : Three years (from January 2, 2020 to January 2, 2023) - 2) Coupon interest : 0% - 3) Redemption at the option of the company : The Company may redeem the bonds under the following circumstances: - a) Within the period between three months after the issuance date and 40 days before the last convertible date, if the closing price of the Company's common shares on the TSE for a period of 30 consecutive trading days before redemption has been at least 30% of the conversion price in effect on each such trading day, the Company may redeem all bond at par value ° - b) Within the period between three months after the issuance date and 40 days before the last convertible date, if the event that at least 90% of the principal amount of the bonds originally outstanding has been redeemed, repurchased or converted, the Company may redeem all bonds at par value. - 4) Redemption at the option of bondholders:
+- 1) Duration: Three years (from January 2, 2020 to January 2, 2023) - 2) Coupon interest : 0% - 3) Redemption at the option of the company: The Company may redeem the bonds under the following circumstances: - a) Within the period between three months after the issuance date and 40 days before the last convertible date, if the closing price of the Company's common shares on the TSE for a period of 30 consecutive trading days before redemption has been at least 30% of the conversion price in effect on each such trading day, the Company may redeem all bond at par value • - b) Within the period between three months after the issuance date and 40 days before the last convertible date, if the event that at least 90% of the principal amount of the bonds originally outstanding has been redeemed, repurchased, or converted, the Company may redeem all bonds at par value. - 4) Redemption at the option of bondholders:

-The bondholders have the right to request the Company to repurchase the bonds at par value after the issuance date two years later.
+The bondholders have the right to request the Company to repurchase the bonds at par value after two years beginning from the issuance date.

-- 5) Terms of conversion : - a) Bondholders may opt to have the bonds converted into the common stock of the Company from April 3, 2020 to January 2, 2023. - b) Conversion price is determined as NT\$86.8 per share upon issuance.
-The Company paid cash dividends from capital surplus in 2020; therefore, the conversion price has been adjusted to NT\$85.8 per share. - 6) The Company used assets as collateral to issue corporate bonds, the guarantee circumstance Please refer to note 8. - (ii) Unsecured convertible bonds
+- 5) Terms of conversion: - a) Bondholders may opt to have the bonds converted into the common stock of the Company from April 3, 2020 to January 2, 2023. - b) Conversion price is determined as TWD 86.8 per share upon issuance.
+The conversion price has been adjusted to TWD 81.8 per share after paying cash dividends through capital surplus in 2020 and issuing new shares in cash and paying cash dividends through earnings distribution in 2021.

+- 6) The Company used assets as collateral to issue corporate bonds, the guarantee circumstance Please refer to note 8. - 7) The bondholders may request the Company to repurchase the bonds after two years beginning from the issuance date.
+For conservative consideration, the Company reclassified all of the above-mentioned convertible bonds as current liabilities starting from January 2021, however, it does not mean that the bonds will be fully repaid in the next year. - (ii) Unsecured convertible bonds

-The second
+ie second

 The compound interest present value \$ 239,100

-The embedded derivative liabilities 675
+The embedded derivative liabilities-put option 675

 The equity components 10,475

 Total convertible bonds issued \$ 250,250